This post is also available in: हिन्दी (Hindi)

 (11 December 1969 – Present)

 Viswanathan “Vishy” Anand is an Indian chess grandmaster and a five-time world chess champion.
-He became the first grandmaster from India in 1988, and is one of the few players to have surpassed an Elo rating of 2800, a feat he first achieved in 2006.
+He is the most famous chess player and the first grandmaster from India in 1988, and is one of the few players to have surpassed an Elo rating of 2800, a feat he first achieved in 2006.

 Viswanathan Anand was born in Chennai, Tamil Nadu, India, where he grew up.
 His father, Krishnamurthy Viswanathan, a retired general manager of Southern Railways, had studied in Jamalpur, Bihar, and his mother, Sushila, was a housewife, chess aficionado and an influential socialite.